nabilshadman/pyspark-dataframe-sql-ml/README.md

 # PySpark Exercises
 A collection of **exercises** (and mini projects) with [PySpark](https://spark.apache.org/docs/latest/api/python/index.html) (Python API for Apache Spark).
 These exercises were completed as part of Udacity's [course](https://www.udacity.com/course/learn-spark-at-udacity--ud2002) on Apache Spark.
 Overall, this course provides an introduction to Apache Spark, and develops skills with Spark DataFrames, Spark SQL, Spark ML, and Spark Clusters with AWS.

-**Tech Stack:** Python, NumPy, pandas, Matplotlib, PySpark, Jupyter Notebook, AWS.
+**Tech Stack:** Python, NumPy, pandas, Matplotlib, PySpark, Jupyter Notebook, GitHub, AWS.

 # Learning Outcomes
 The learning **outcomes** of the course (and associated exercises) are described below.